ES-Nix/get-nix/README.md

               abcde = {
                 password = "";
                 createHome = true;
-                # Create a system user that matches the database user so that we
-                # can use peer authentication.
-The tutorial defines a password,
-                # but it is not necessary.
                 # isSystemUser = true;
                 isNormalUser = true;
                 description = "Some user";